Glenn Ivey: Gun policy

 As state's attorney, Ivey sought increased sentences for gun offenders, targeting those who carry or store guns illegally, regardless of whether the weapon is used in crimes or if the person charged is a first-time offender.
 He also said he supported the "Boston Strategy" for youth violence, which involves targeting gangs and prosecuting all offenders tied to a crime to get long sentences.
 In March 2008, Ivey joined an amicus curae brief in the U.S. Supreme Court case District of Columbia v.
 Heller in support of the District of Columbia's handgun ban.
 In March 2010, he signed onto an amicus curae written by the Association of Prosecuting Attorneys for the U.S. Supreme Court in McDonald v.
 Chicago.

 In December 2015, Ivey released a gun safety plan.
 Ivey's plan called for universal background checks and expanded gun dealership inspections, a ban on assault rifles and high-capacity magazines, and increased funding for the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 In April 2023, Ivey introduced his first bill, the Raise The Age Act, which would raise the legal age to buy a semi-automatic rifle or shotgun from 18 to 21.

 Healthcare

 Ivey supports Medicare for All and the legalization of recreational marijuana.
 In June 2024, Ivey signed onto a Maryland Healthcare for All pledge to support legislation to extend Inflation Reduction Act-provided healthcare benefits beyond 2025.

 Police funding

 During his 2022 campaign, Ivey said he would seek to tie federal police funding to departments serious about rethinking policing tactics.
 He also said he would be willing to work with police to fight crime while "holding accountable" officers engaged in misconduct.
 He does not support the "Defund the Police" movement, arguing that it damaged Democrats electorally and served as a "distraction" from real issues.

+Redistricting

+In April 2026, Ivey criticized the U.S. Supreme Court's ruling in Louisiana v.
+Callais and called for the passage of the John Lewis Voting Rights Act in response to it.